Females across Australia rejoiced when the cervical screening test replaced the 2-yearly Pap smear in late 2017.

 Now, a self-collection method, added to the National Cervical Screening Program Guidelines, is making the cervical screening test even easier for people.

-Those who are eligible and choose to self-collect will have the test in a private area within the medical practice and be told how to do it.
-There, they can take a sample by inserting a swab a few centimetres into their vagina and rotating it for 10 to 30 seconds.
+If you're eligible and choose to self-collect, you'll have the test in a private area within the medical practice and be told how to do it.
+There, you can take a sample by inserting a swab a few centimetres into your vagina and rotating it for 10 to 30 seconds.

 The test is simple, quick and safe, and is as accurate as a test performed by the doctor or a trained nurse.
 It’s also free under Medicare.